 So you’ve got a cake to bake but all you have is a box of brownie mix in the pantry.
 Don’t worry, we’ve got you.
 You can turn brownie mix into a decadent moist chocolate cake, you just need to make a few easy changes to the recipe.

 The secret is, you don’t need to store so many boxes of cake mix at home.
 With a box of brownie mix, you have the best of both worlds.
-In this article, I’m going to show you how to turn brownie mix into a cake.
+In this article, I’m going to show you how to make a cake from brownie mix.

 At first glance, it’s quite easy to confuse brownies with cake.
-There are, however, a few distinctions that easily set them apart.
+However, brownies and cakes are not the same things.